For each dataset, you can find DOI’s for both the data repository and the publication reference.

 Please cite both.

-Dataset Reference Contact data of older adults (70+) in the Netherlands in 2021 CoMix (Estonia) CoMix (Croatia) CoMix (Hungary) CoMix Slovakia CoMix Switzerland CoMix Finland CoMix Lithuania CoMix Greece CoMix Slovenia CoMix Poland CoMix Portugal CoMix Italy CoMix France CoMix Spain CoMix Austria CoMix Denmark CoMix UK Gimma A, Munday JD, Wong KLM, Coletti, P et al. (2021).
+Dataset Reference Contact data of Children in Belgium, Italy and Poland Contact data of older adults (70+) in the Netherlands in 2021 CoMix (Estonia) CoMix (Croatia) CoMix (Hungary) CoMix Slovakia CoMix Switzerland CoMix Finland CoMix Lithuania CoMix Greece CoMix Slovenia CoMix Poland CoMix Portugal CoMix Italy CoMix France CoMix Spain CoMix Austria CoMix Denmark CoMix UK Gimma A, Munday JD, Wong KLM, Coletti, P et al. (2021).
 CoMix: Changes in social contacts as measured by the contact survey during the COVID-19 pandemic in England between March 2020 and March 2021 CoMix Netherlands Backer J.A, Bogaardt L. et al (2022): Dynamics of non-household contacts during the COVID-19 pandemic in 2020 and 2021 in the Netherlands.Scientific Reports 13:5166 CoMix Belgium

 Coletti P, Wambua J, Gimma A, Willem L, et al. (2020).
 CoMix: comparing mixing patterns in the Belgian population during and after lockdown.
 Scientific Reports.
 10:21885 China (Wuhan and Shanghai) Zhang J, Litvinova M, Liang Y, et al. (2020).
 Changes in contact patterns shape the dynamics of the COVID-19 outbreak in China.
 Science.